ritwikc35/Ritwik_BlueStamp_Portfolio/README.md

-This repository is a template for documenting BlueStamp Engineering projects.
-Users should replace this text with a description of what their project is and what their repository holds.
+This repository is me showcasing my Knee Rehabilitation device that I built in the summer of 2026 at BlueStamp Engineering.